Finance

 Advanced Financial Data Analytics - FIN7028

 Statistics is the science of uncertainty and variation.
 Econometrics is the application of statistics to economic and finance problems.
 The aim of this course is to teach students to apply time series financial econometrics techniques sensibly in the context of real-world empirical problems.
-Use R statistical programming software and RStudio, students will be taught statistical techniques which underpin quantitative investigation in the finance.
+Using the R statistical programming software and RStudio, students will be taught statistical techniques which underpin quantitative investigation in finance.

 Money and Banking - FIN9003